Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Wrapping Up

-March Madness popularity rivals — even exceeds sometimes — that of the NBA.
-So get your brackets ready, grab some friends, and get ready to experience live TV — and March Madness — in a whole new way!
+March Madness’ popularity rivals (and even sometimes exceeds) that of the NBA.
+And Sling TV paired with Paramount+ with SHOWTIME is the cheapest way to watch every game.
+So get your brackets ready, grab some friends, and get ready to experience live TV – and March Madness – in a whole new way!

 FAQ